What is Social Media Listening?

 Tracking sentiment before, during, and after a marketing campaign shows how it lands with the audience in real terms

-How sentiment analysis applies to social media
+How does sentiment analysis apply to social media?

 Raw social media data is noisy.
 A single brand mention might include complaints, compliments, questions, and sarcasm in the same thread.
 Sentiment analysis processes this at scale, classifying each post by tone and extracting the topics being discussed.